Entire home

 Where is Yew Tree Lodge Minehead located?

-Situated in Minehead, this cottage is within 2 miles (3 km) of Blenheim Gardens, Exmoor National Park and Minehead Beach.
+This family-friendly Minehead cottage is within 2 mi (3 km) of Blenheim Gardens, Minehead Beach and Exmoor National Park.
 West Somerset Railway and Holnicote Estate are also within 3 miles (5 km).

 About the host